Scorks/Twinet/README.md

 After this has finished running, you can use **Twinet.py** script and pass in the newly created 'final.txt' file as the edge-list file.
 Also, select an alpha and beta value you would like to use for the pagerank algorithm:

 `python Twinet.py final.txt <alpha-value> <beta-value>`

+This will output the three top users recommended for you to the terminal.